Health and Social Services Research in the NWT

 The DHSS may on occasion actively seek proponents to work collaboratively on specific research questions.
 Support for such projects might include collaboration, knowledge translation partnerships, or financial contribution(s).

-When do I have to apply to the Aurora Research Institute?
+When do I have to apply to ECE?

 Where should I apply if I want to use personal health information in my research?

-If you require personal health information for your research study, you must make a formal application to the data custodian.
+If you require personal health information for your research, you must make a formal application to the relevant data custodian.
 Data custodians include the Department of Health and Social Services, the Health and Social Services Authorities, private pharmacists or private physicians.
-For further information and where to apply, contact the DHSS research support email at hss_research@gov.nt.ca.
+For further information and where to apply, contact the DHSS Research Coordinator at HSS_Research@gov.nt.ca.

-What do I need to include in the formal application to the custodian (the Department or Authority) for personal health information?
+What do I need to include in the formal application to the data custodian for personal health information?

 You should include the following in your application: